 The level of difficulty has not changed, but the structure of the reading and listening sections have changed and now both feature three parts.
 Read more on the changes to these sections of the OET exam here.

+Looking to find out more about relocating to the UK?
 Did you know our permanent recruitment team can help you with your relocation to the UK?
 If you want to find out more, call +44 (0)1277 217777.